openjs-foundation/cross-project-council/proposals/stage-1/TRAVEL_FUND/README.md

 The role of fund "treasurer" will be removed, as it has been found to be redundant and is not currently filled (see https://github.com/openjs-foundation/cross-project-council/pull/268#issuecomment-513888283).

+The suggestion to submit a "trip report" after travel has been removed.
+No trip reports have been submitted in the past year.

 ## Practical Specifics

 - Modify these files to account for OpenJS Foundation rather than Node.js organizations